Sean's Blog

 VChordRQ

-A custom ANN index with superior performance (combining IVF ANN index with RaBitQ quantization).
+A custom ANN index with excellent performance (combining IVF ANN index with RaBitQ quantization).
 Supports pre-filtering (easy to use).

 VChordG (DiskANN)